gvwilson/sensibleadventures/shapers/shapers.md

 | Lore            | None      | history, a language, mathematics, etc. |
 | Weapon          | FIT - 5   | sword, spear, pistol, bow, etc. |

-Finally,
-someone's initial skill in Tracking is the best of their Sight, Hearing, or Smell.

 ### Choosing Skills

 When a player is creating a character,